influxdata/giraffe/giraffe/README.md

 - **axisOpacity**: _number.
 Optional.
 Recommendation: do not include.
 Defaults to 1 when excluded._ A value between 0 and 1 for the [_CanvasRenderingContext2D globalAlpha_](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/globalAlpha) of the axes and the border around the graph.
 Excludes the inner horizontal and vertical rule lines.

 - **xTicks**: _array[number, ...].
 Optional._ An array of values representing tick marks on the x-axis.
 Actual data values and axis scaling may cause Plot to not render all of the given ticks, or Plot rendering may extend beyond all of the rendered ticks.
+When excluded, Giraffe attempts to use as many ticks as possible on the x-axis while keeping reasonable spacing between them.

 - **yTicks**: _array[number, ...].
 Optional._ An array of values representing tick marks on the y-axis.
 Actual data values and axis scaling may cause Plot to not render all of the given ticks, or Plot rendering may extend beyond all of the rendered ticks.
+When excluded, Giraffe attempts to use as many ticks as possible on the y-axis while keeping reasonable spacing between them.

 - **tickFont**: _string.
 Optional._ The [_CSS font_](https://developer.mozilla.org/en-US/docs/Web/CSS/font) value for the styling of the tick labels and axis labels.